mattybrad/drumkid2/README.md

 # Drumkid 2
 Aleatoric drum machine, uses random numbers to generate/alter drumbeats.
 This project is the successor to the original Drumkid, which was released in 2020.

-Drumkid 2 will use a Raspberry Pi Pico with a DAC for high-quality audio (as opposed to the Arduino clone with lo-fi PWM audio in Drumkid 1).
-Aiming to keep most of the core features from DK1, but adding CV/sync functionality.
-Likely to release both a standalone (metal case) and Eurorack module version, both of which will probably be available as kits at some point.
-More details to come.
+Drumkid 2 runs on a Raspberry Pi Pico.
+This repo contains both code for the Pico and PCB files.

+## Pico setup
+I used the official Raspberry Pi Pico installer for Windows to set up the Pico toolchain for Visual Studio Code.
+You may need to copy the .vscode files from https://github.com/raspberrypi/pico-setup-windows/blob/master/docs/tutorial.md#creating-a-new-project to use the correct kit.